 In content marketing, B2B and B2C are two very different animals.
 Whether your business is entirely B2B, entirely B2C, or some combination of the two, it’s important to understand the differences between them.

 To help guide your efforts, we’ll look at some of the critical differences between B2B and B2C content creation, and how the most successful companies approach content marketing.

-The goal of B2B marketing is connecting businesses with your products and services.
+The goal of B2B digital marketing is connecting businesses with your products and services.
 Purchase decisions follow a process that includes recognizing needs, identifying products to fill those needs, evaluating options, comparing vendor offers, and much more.
 B2B customers will spend much more time learning about your company and your products/services because they are usually looking for a working relationship compared to a one time buy for B2C consumers.

 Because of the longer buying cycle, B2B marketing becomes more about selling yourself than selling your product/service.
 To that end, your B2B content marketing should focus on establishing your business as a trusted provider and proving your expertise in the field.
-Keep in mind choosing topics based on what questions that your target audience is asking.
+Keep in mind choosing topics based on what questions your target audience is asking.

 Some key elements of B2B content marketing are:

 Building Brand Identity: A good content marketing campaign starts by associating your company with the products and services you offer, and the industries you serve.

 Establishing Value: White papers, case studies, articles, blog posts, and other in-depth resource types provide potential customers with useful, actionable information.
 These aren’t about closing a sale; they’re about helping customers see you as a valuable resource and positioning yourself as a thought leader in the industry.
 When people are looking to make B2B decisions they want facts and data to support their decision making, therefore this should be the focus of your content marketing strategy.